visioninhope/foundationallm/docs/operations/security.md

      - Implements Network Security Groups (NSGs) to control inbound and outbound traffic.

 3. **Data Encryption**
-   - Wherver possible the Standard Deployment uses encryption at rest with system-managed keys.
+   - Wherever possible the Standard Deployment uses encryption at rest with system-managed keys.
    - Customer managed keys can be enabled at your discretion.

 4. **Threat Detection and Monitoring**